void

 Orientáční plan hl. města Prahy,1909-1914

-Pohořelec is mentioned when Švejk retells a story he had heard from a soldier who had reported sick by Przemyśl.
-During a bayonet charge he faced a huge Russian with a drop under his nose.
-When seeing the nosedrop he felt unwell and was carried to Hilfsplatz.
-From here was dispatched to some cholera barracks in Pest where he actually contracted cholera!
-When recuperating in Prague the soldier told his story in the restarurant na Vyhlídce at Pohořelec and this is where Švejk picked it up.
+Pohořelec is mentioned when Švejk retells a story he had heard from a soldier who had reported sick near Przemyśl.
+During a bayonet charge, he faced a huge Russian with a drop hanging from his nose.
+On seeing the drop on his nose, he felt unwell and was taken to Hilfsplatz.
+From there, he was sent to some cholera barracks in Pest, where he actually contracted cholera.
+While recuperating in Prague, the soldier told his story in the restaurant na Vyhlídce at Pohořelec, where Švejk heard it.

 Background

-Pohořelec is a street in the upper part of Hradčany, previously classed as an area.
-It has its name because it burnt down twice in medieval times.
-The current street stretches from the former Landwehr barracks down to Loretánské náměstí.
+Pohořelec is a street in the upper part of Hradčany, previously classified as an area.
+It has its name because it burned down twice in medieval times.
+The current street stretches from the former k.k.
+Landwehr barracks down to Loretánské náměstí.

-The barracks here were most of the time used by k.k.
+The barracks were mostly used by k.k.
 Landwehrinfanterieregiment Nr.
-8. It can also be added that Karl Schlager, the real-life model of Oberst Schröder, was born at Pohořelec in 1859.
+8. It can also be added that Karl Schlager, the real-life model for Oberst Schröder, was born at Pohořelec in 1859.

 Memoriál Matěje Kuděje

-Pohořelec is also the starting point of the oldest Švejk-related event in the Czech Republic.
-Memoriál Matěje Kuděje is a theme pub-crawl in the honor of both Zdeněk Matěj Kuděj and Jaroslav Hašek.
+Pohořelec is the starting point of the oldest Švejk-related event in the Czech Republic.
+Memoriál Matěje Kuděje is a themed pub-crawl in honour of both Zdeněk Matěj Kuděj and Jaroslav Hašek.
 The tradition goes back to 1994.

 Quote(s) from the novel